-^{} P. 4, 1907 edition; or Karl Marx and Frederick Engels, Selected Works, Vol. I, Moscow, 1973, p.
+P. 4, 1907 edition; or Karl Marx and Frederick Engels, Selected Works, Vol. I, Moscow, 1973, p.
 477.

-Fifthly, the same work of Engels', whose arguments about the withering away of the state everyone remembers, also contains an argument of the state everyone remembers, also contains an violent revolution.
-Engels' 404 bistorical analysis of its role becomes a veritable panegyric on wodern socialist parties to talk or even think about the significance of this idea, and it plays no part whatever in their daily propaganda and agitation among the people.
-And yet it is insected in inseparably bound up with the "withering away" of the state into inseparably bound up with the "withering away" of the state into one harmonious whole.
+Fifthly, the same work of Engels', whose arguments about the withering away of the state everyone remembers, also contains an argument of the significance of violent revolution.
+Engels' historical analysis of its role becomes a veritable panegyric on violent revolution.
+This, "no one remembers".
+It is not done in modern socialist parties to talk or even think about the significance of this idea, and it plays no part whatever in their daily propagands and agitation among the people.
+And yet it is inseparably bound up with the "withering away" of the state into one harmonious whole.